Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Valence Photoemission

-We provided the first full photoemission spectrum of indole in aqueous solution by measuring the valence and core-level photoelectron and Auger spectra following ionization by 600~eV synchrotron radiation.
+In conclusion, we have provided the first full photoemission spectrum of indole in aqueous solution by measuring the valence and core-level photoelectron and Auger spectra following ionization by 600~eV synchrotron radiation.
 Experimental spectra are interpreted with the help of high-level \emph{ab initio} calculations.
 All characteristic peaks of aqueous-phase indole were assigned and the explicit and global solvent-induced energy shifts were extracted and supported by the calculations.

 The lowest-binding-energy valence photoelectron peaks correspond to the ionization of the HOMO and {HOMO$-$1} electrons, with binding energies of 7.38 and 7.93~eV, respectively.
 The observed solvent-induced shifts were relatively small in comparison with other neutral molecules of a similar size.
 This is due to delocalized valence electrons and competing specific and non-specific solvation effects.
-From the valence spectra, we also determined the reorganization energy, connecting photoelectron spectroscopy with electrochemical descriptors such as the redox potential.

 Indole, in the gas phase, is known to form strong hydrogen-bonded complexes with water with its N-H group serving as the hydrogen-bond donor~\cite{Korter:JPCA102:7211}.
 Our results demonstrate that this motif is also dominant in aqueous solution.
 Specifically, disentangling the solvent-induced shifts, which are specific extensions of the general chemical shift, in the core-ionization spectra enabled us to elucidate the solvent structure around the indole molecule.
 The core-level binding energies for nitrogen and carbon $1s$ electrons clearly indicated the presence of specific solvent effects due to a strong hydrogen bonding to nitrogen together with further non-specific effects due to solvent polarization.
 On the one hand, there is a strong directed and specific hydrogen bonding $\text{N-H}\cdots\text{OH}_2$, while on the other hand, there are unstructured interactions of the water solvent with the overall molecular structure.